MarkPflug/Sylvan.BuildTools.Resources/README.md

 }
 ```

-The generated code is not included in the project source code, and the generated types/members will still be visible in intellisense.
+The generated code is compiled into the project assembly, but is not included in the project source code.
+The generated types/members will still be visible in intellisense in Visual Studio.

 ## Release Notes: